What is prostate or prostate gland?

 Prostate gland is a small walnut sized organ that sits between the bladder and the penis in men.
 (Prostate is absent in women.)
 Prostate gland secrets seminal fluids that are ejaculated along with the sperm (produced in the testicles) during ejaculation.
 The seminal fluids support and nourish the sperms.
 (To keep things simpler, we haven’t talked about the ‘seminal vesicles’ that are attached to the prostate.
 Seminal Vesicles and the prostate are a part of the male reproductive system.)
 The bladder is connected to the penis through the prostate.
 The urethra from the bladder runs through the prostate gland into the penis.

 What is Prostate Cancer?

-Prostate cancer is a form of cancer that develops inside the prostate gland.
-Prostate cancer is found to be the one of leading organs of cancer in large Indian cities such as Chennai, Delhi, Kolkatta, Bangalore and Mumbai.
-These cells can be benign (non cancerous) or cancerous.
+Prostate cancer develops inside the prostate gland.
+Prostate cancer is found to be the one of leading cancer types in large Indian cities such as Chennai, Delhi, Kolkata, Bangalore and Mumbai.
+Unwanted growth of cells is found in the prostate gland.
 If the cells are non cancerous, they don’t cause any threat to life of the person.
 Such cells once removed usually don’t return / grow back.

 On the other hand, cancerous cells in the prostate gland: